TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 It guarantees **eventual observability under a bounded search policy**, provided that:

-- the sender performs a valid mutation in some epoch `t`,
+- the sender performs a valid mutation in some epoch,
 - the artifact persists,
-- the receiver inspects epoch `t` within its inspection window,
+- the receiver inspects that epoch within its window,
-- steganographic decoding succeeds.
+- decoding succeeds.

-This is a **search problem with a definitive stopping condition**, not a messaging protocol.
+This is a **bounded search problem**, not a messaging protocol.

 ---

 ## Timeline (Asynchronous, No Runtime Coordination)

-### Pre-Experiment (Offline)
+### Pre-Experiment

-- GitHub token provided
 - Repository enumerated
 - Snapshot frozen
 - Feasibility region learned
-- Epoch parameters **including fixed `T₀`** agreed out of band
+- Epoch parameters (including `T₀`) agreed out of band

 ### Experiment Phase

 **Sender (independent):**
-- resolves `(artifact, URL_sender)` for epoch `t`
+- resolves `(artifact, URL_sender)` for each epoch
-- mutates artifact at any time during epoch `t`
+- mutates artifact at a feasibility-permitted time

 **Receiver (independent):**
-- resolves `(artifact, URL_receiver)` for epochs `[T − W, T]`
+- resolves `(artifact, URL_receiver)` for epochs in `[T − W, T]`
 - inspects artifacts
 - stops upon successful decode

 ---

-## Receiver-Side Ambiguity and Comment Scanning (Design Clarification)
+## Receiver-Side Comment Scanning (Design Clarification)

-For artifact classes that expose **comment-bearing interaction surfaces** (e.g., IssueComment, PullRequestComment, CommitComment), the resolver intentionally routes to the **container-level URL** (issue, pull request, or commit page), rather than to a specific sub-object such as an individual comment.
+For comment-bearing artifact classes, the resolver routes to the **container-level URL** (issue, pull request, or commit page).

-As a consequence:
+Consequently:

-- The sender mutates **one specific comment** within the resolved container.
+- The sender mutates **one specific comment**.
-- The receiver, upon visiting the resolved observation-only URL, must **scan all visible comments** and apply steganographic decoding to each candidate.
+- The receiver scans **all visible comments** and applies decoding.
-- If decoding fails, the artifact is treated as benign under the decode-or-discard rule.

-This ambiguity is **intentional**, not a limitation of the resolver.
+- This ambiguity is intentional and reflects GitHub’s UI constraints.

-Specifically:

-- GitHub does not expose stable, user-visible identifiers or URLs for individual comments suitable for deterministic routing.
-- Comment ordering, visibility, and existence are mutable and may change over time.
-- Introducing comment indices or sub-identifiers would violate snapshot immutability and determinism.

-Accordingly, DeployStega models receiver-side work as a **bounded search problem**.
-Receiver-side scanning cost is an **explicit and measurable tradeoff for stealth**, not a routing defect.
+Receiver-side scanning is a **bounded search cost traded for stealth**, not a routing defect.

 ---